unicode-org/message-format-wg/spec/registry.md

 # WIP DRAFT MessageFormat 2.0 Registry

-_This document is non-normative._

-The implementations and tooling can greatly benefit from a structured definition of formatting and matching functions available to messages at runtime.
+Implementations and tooling can greatly benefit from a structured definition of formatting and matching functions available to messages at runtime.
 The _registry_ is a mechanism for storing such declarations in a portable manner.

 ## Goals

+_This section is non-normative._

 The registry provides a machine-readable description of MessageFormat 2 extensions (custom functions), in order to support the following goals and use-cases: